Harshgslam/Attendo/README.md

 # 👥 Attendo
-#### Attendo is an attendance system works on the principle of face - recognition built under Microsoft Engage Mentorship Program 2022.
+#### Attendo is an attendance system works on the principle of face - recognition.

 # Approach Towards Building the Project